hackclub/hackclub/workshops/craps_simulator/README.md

 }
 ```

-For the user input of "N", set the "playAgain" boolean to false and break out of the while loop.
+For the user input of "N", set the `playAgain` boolean to `false` and break out of the while loop.
 This means that the user does not want to play again, which is the same result if they do not have any money left to play.

 ### Finishing Statements